 Immanuel Kant introduced the human mind as an active originator of experience rather than just a passive recipient of perception.
 How has his philosophy influenced the world after him?
-John and

 Nietzsche.
 Ken and John and Übermensch-at-large Brian Leiter discuss everyone's favorite syphilitic philosopher.
 Was he a mysogynistic Nazi-supporter, or an artistic visionary who sought to set us free from our moralistic chains?
 Boring radio is dead.

 There are many different types of moral theory.
 One, the divine command theory, states that the moral code by which we should abide comes down to us from the ten commandments of God.
 There is also Kant's view that reason dictates the commandments of morality.
 The moral law, according to Kant, is derivable from our own rational faculties and, not surprisingly, God's ten commandments can be found along with other maxims in our rationality.
 However, Nietzsche ascribed to neither of these views.
 Born in 1844, Nietzsche was influenced by Darwin and philosophers such as Schopenhauer.
 His moral theory mirrored more that of Hume's in sticking to the tenants of naturalism than it resembled deontological theories such as Kant's.
 The 18th century philosopher David Hume argued that morality is built on natural sympathy for others.
 John claims that, like Hume, Nietzsche was a naturalist.
 However, Ken remains uncertain about the validity of this claim.
 As far as he was taught, especially in graduate school, Nietzsche was a moral skeptic denying there were moral facts at all.